 Cockapoos have three different coat types.
 There is the tight curly coat, the medium curls, and the flat coat.

-Winter Coat: Summer Coat: This is a simple style that involves cutting the hair to a short uniform length.
+Summer Coat: This is a simple style that involves cutting the hair to a short uniform length.
 Also known as the Puppy Cut, this is a low-maintenance look that is great for helping your dog stay cool during hot summers.

 Color and Markings